adrianhall/develop-mobile-apps-with-csharp-and-azure/README.md

 mkdocs serve
 ```

 The site will be on http://localhost:8000.
-The main site is automatically built when I merge changes into the master branch on GitLab.
+The main site is automatically built when I merge changes into the main branch on GitHub.